 Small game hunters and bird watchers have a new tool to help them identify Alaska’s grouse and ptarmigan.
 The seven popular game birds are featured on a new full color, 18 by 24-inch poster.
 They are free at a number of Fish and Game offices, but due to the cost of mailing tubes and postage, posters will not be available by mail.

 Rick Merizon, the small game biologist for ADF&G, spearheaded the project.
-In late April, between a trip Coldfoot to conduct ptarmigan ...
+In late April, between a trip Coldfoot to conduct ptarmigan surveys and ...
 Grouse & Ptarmigan Article Continued

 Outdoor Heritage Foundation of Alaska